In This Article

 Swedish Culture

-Swedish culture also seems to be the “biggest” at pretty much everything; land mass, inhabitants, GDP.
+Swedish culture also seems to be the “biggest” at pretty much everything: land mass, inhabitants, and GDP.
 For a clear overview of the differences, click here.

-Having said that, Swedish culture has produced and is producing a number of very successful organizations.
+Sweden has produced several very successful organizations.
 Think of Ikea, Volvo, and Spotify (Nokia is a Finnish company).

 If you want to read more about a specific case study involving Nordic countries, click here.